 “May we build monkey bars in the Gan classroom?”
 I presented this unusual request to Jen prior to the start of summer vacation.
 She listened earnestly as I explained that over the past few years, I have observed the positive impact that yoga, mindfulness, weight bearing exercises, and brain breaks can have on student focus and engagement. […] Read More

-The building is closed but the learning continues…
+The building was closed last spring, but the learning continued…

-See what virtual learning looks like at Hebrew Day School of Ann Arbor.
+See what virtual learning looked like at Hebrew Day School of Ann Arbor.

 Watch to learn more about HDS Variable Tuition!